-Pam Jenoff

-is the author of several novels of historical fiction, including the international bestseller The Kommandant's Girl.
+Pam Jenoff is a highly acclaimed and international bestselling author of historical fiction, including THE KOMMANDANT'S GIRL, which also earned her a Quill Award nomination.
 Jenoff's last novel, THE LAST SUMMER AT CHELSEA BEACH, received numerous endorsements from major bestselling authors, including Kristin Hannah, Beatriz Williams and Karen White.
-Pam holds a bachelor's degree in international affairs from George Washington University and a master's degree in history from Cambridge, and she received her Juris Doctor from the University of Pennsylvania.
-Jenoff's novels are based on her experiences working at the Pentagon and also as a diplomat for the State Department handling Holocaust issues in Poland.
-She lives with her husband and three children near Philadelphia where, in addition to writing, she teaches law school.
+She is also a top-requested author in the Jewish Book Network.
+Pam lives with her husband and three children near Philadelphia where, in addition to writing, she teaches law school.